-Essential snow and ice training, including crampon and ice axe skills and glacier travel – taught on the Mer de Glace above Chamonix.
+Essential snow and ice training, including crampon and ice axe skills, glacier travel and crevasse rescue – taught on the Glacier du Geant.

 Rope Skills and Hut Approach

-AM skills session, prussicking, rock climbing, belaying etc. PM Drive up to Le Tour and walk up to the Albert Premier Hut.
+AM skills session, rock climbing, belaying, abseiling etc. PM Drive up to Le Tour and walk up to the Albert Premier Hut.

-In the morning we head to a valley crag to do some prussicking (an important skill for getting yourself out of a crevasse) and look at various useful skills related to rock climbing, belaying and abseiling etc.
+In the morning we head to a valley crag to look at rock climbing ropework skills and techniques; climbing movement skills, belaying, setting up anchors, abseiling etc.

 In the afternoon, we then drive up to Le Tour at the head of the Chamonix Valley, take a gondola and chairlift to the Col de Balme and finally walk 2hrs up to the Albert Premier Hut for the night.

 After a communal evening meal in the hut, our evening briefing looks at using alpine huts, alpine weather forecasts and alpine route planning – preparing for the climb on Wednesday.